3000d/aleastory-server/README.md

 1. Clone this repo : `git clone https://github.com/3000d/aleastory-server.git`
 1. Run `cd aleastory-server`
 1. Run `npm install`

+## Debug

+In debug environment, a Web Server is available for you to play with the printer.
+The default port is 8080, so you can access it with `http://localhost:8080`.
+Note that the `ENVIRONMENT` environment variable must be set to `development` (by default).

 ### Note on Raspbian Wheezy